-When it comes to Blending Modes in Sketch, my bulletproof method has always been: try one, if it didn't work, try another one.
-So, I recently decided to learn more about those techniques and I'd love to share my findings with you.
+When it comes to Blend Modes in Sketch or Figma, my bulletproof method has always been: try one, if it didn't work, try another one.
+Recently, I've decided to learn more about how do they work.
+I'd love to share my findings with you.

-There are many different blending modes in Sketch, but here I'll cover only the ones I use more often: Multiply, Screen, Lighten and Overlay.
+There are many types of blend modes, but I'll cover only those I use more often: Multiply, Screen, Lighten and Overlay.

 Hope you enjoy!

-It became recently famous because of the duotone photo effect in the new Spotify branding.
+Spotify made it famous through the duotone photo effect.
 As the name suggests, it works by multiplying the color values of each layer.
-We all know that each pixel has its color defined by the value set on the red, green and blue channels, which ranges from zero to 255.
-To do the math, Sketch converts them to a scale between zero to one, so in that way, the multiplication will never result in a value higher than 255.
+A pixel's color is defined by the value set on the red, green and blue channels — which ranges from 0 to 255.
+To do the math, those values are converted to a scale between 0 to 1, so in that way, the multiplication will never result in a value higher than 255.